 To help smokers quit, many employers and health plans still offer programs with phone coaching.
 Yet the average quitline participant now takes less than two calls.

 The annual excess cost to employ a smoker is about $6,000 due to increased medical expenses, absenteeism and lost productivity.
 This makes employers particularly motivated to increase the reach and impact of their quit-smoking program.
 To achieve this today, it requires new thinking.
+Online quit-smoking programs can help reach more of today’s tobacco users.

 Our new report, “Twelve million smokers look online for quit smoking help annually: Health Information National Trends Survey (HINTS) data, 2005-2017,” published in Nicotine & Tobacco Research explains why.